-Ascendix Technologies has been in CRM business since 1996.
-We’ve worked with multiple CRMs, have our CRM solutions for commercial real estate companies, productivity apps for Salesforce and offer CRM development, configuration, setup, customization, integration, and data migration services.
+Ascendix Technologies has been in the CRM business since 1996.
+We’ve worked with multiple CRMs, have our CRM solutions for commercial real estate companies, productivity apps for Salesforce, and offer CRM development, configuration, setup, customization, integration, and data migration services.

 We are experts in the CRM world and can help you move to a new CRM successfully.
 Get in touch with us to discuss your CRM needs.